"False"

 Disclosure of genetic risk to prevent cancer

-Research project Identification of inherited patogenic variants in cancer-predisposing genes in cancer patients may result in tailored treatment and follow-up.
-The knowledge also opens up the opportunity of predictive testing to genetic relatives at risk of carrying the same disease-causing variant.
-The question is - how is this information safely and efficiently transferred to the relatives?
+Research project Identification of inherited patogenic variants in cancer-predisposing genes in a patient opens up the opportunity of predictive testing to genetic relatives at risk.
+The question is - how is this information safely and efficiently transferred to the relatives at risk?

 Head of project